Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 The [Cytoscape](https://js.cytoscape.org/) library uses the "parent" property of the element to visualize a [parent-child](#parent-child-or-child-parent-hierarchical-relationship-glossary) hierarchy.
 Therefore, when expanding a parent node from a child node, it is necessary to explicitly specify a parent for a Cytoscape element that represents a child node.

+<h3 id="extension-of-the-listpanel">Extension of the ListPanel.ts</h3>

+The original component is extended with the new method `groupManually` that handles manual grouping and special prohibited cases which can occur during manual grouping.

 <h3 id="extension-of-the-configuration">Extension of the Configuration.ts</h3>

 The original component is extended with a new attribute `constraints` that is used to store the IRI representing a [set of visual layout constraints](#set-of-visual-constraints-glossary) to be loaded.

 <h3 id="extension-of-the-application">Extension of the Application.vue</h3>

-This component is extended with a new method `loadConstraints` which is used to load [visual layout constraints](#visual-layout-constraint-glossary) from the server.
+This component is extended with the new method `loadConstraints` which is used to load [visual layout constraints](#visual-layout-constraint-glossary) from the server.
 New `isHierarchyView` and `constraintRulesLoaded` attributes are used to indicate whether a visual style of a parent node need to be changed (for more information, see "[Extension of the ViewOptions.ts](#extension-of-the-view-options)" section) and whether constraints are loaded from the server successfully.

 <h3 id="extension-of-the-edge">Extension of the Edge.ts</h3>